MeteorFighter555/Waterfall-Hub/README.md

 # Waterfall-Hub
-My Roblox Script Hub that I made for fun
+Roblox Scripting Hub that only have quality and rare scripts